obriencj/koji-smoky-dingo/docs/commands/set-rpm-macro.rst

    --target    Specify by target rather than a tag

-Defines an RPM macro on a tag.
+Configures RPM macro settings on a tag.

+Koji 1.18 and later support defining RPM macros via mock as part of a tag's configuration metadata.

+Koji 1.23 and later also support blocking such settings from being inherited.

 This command is a user-friendly alternative to using the ``koji edit-tag`` command as defined in `Setting RPM Macros for Builds -